Michael Schwartz Library

 The Cleveland State University Libraries provides access to full-text articles from literally thousands of journals, magazines, newsletters and newspapers.
 Locating exactly what articles you need for your research can be overwhelming, but here is a brief FAQ to answer some of your basic questions and get you started.
-You can also watch streaming videos on selected help topics wherever you see this icon: Video Help

 - Why should I use journal articles when I can find what I want with Google?